tonedefdev/terracreds/README.md

 | `region` | The `Secrets Manager` instance's region where the secret will be stored | `yes` |
 | `secretName` | A name for the secret.
 If omitted and using `terraform login` the hostname of the TACOS server will be used for the name instead | `no` |

-The following role permissions are required in order for the `EC2 Instance Role` to levearge `terracreds` with `AWS Secrets Manager`:
+The following role permissions are required in order for the `EC2 Instance Role` to leverage `terracreds` with `AWS Secrets Manager`:
 ```hcl
 Action = [
   "secretsmanager:CreateSecret",